look/query-parser/tutorial/build_a_query_parser.md

 Parsing expression grammars have the following characteristics:

-* Cannot be ambiguous -- the first alternative that matches is always chosen
+* Cannot be ambiguous: the first alternative that matches is always chosen
 * Operators consume as much input as matches and do not backtrack
 * Allows infinite amount of look-ahead
 * Can be parsed in linear time with memoization